 What is a nerve block?

 A nerve block is a technique of using local anaesthetic fluid to surround nerves and put them 'to sleep' temporarily.
-The local anaesthetic will reduce pain signals from the operative site.
-It may also cause temporary weakness of the muscles in that area also if the nerves to the muscles are also blocked.
+The local anaesthetic will cause numbness and tingling in the affected area and reduce pain signals from the operative site.
+It may also cause temporary weakness of the muscles in that area.

 How is it done?